mwherman2000/BlueToqueTools/README.md

 +***did:<method name>:<idstring> Name1="Value1" ...
 -***did:<method name>:<idstring> Name1 ...
 ```
-That is, _indirection_ should first be used to Read the DID Document, DID Agent, or DID Object entity
+That is, _indirection_ will be used to first read the DID Document, DID Agent, or DID Object entity;
-and then `+` or `-` will then act appropriately (as defined above) on the returned entity.
+then the `+` or `-` ooperator will then act appropriately on the returned entity (as defined above).